Viz.js is a collection of packages for working with Graphviz in JavaScript.

 Usage

-The Viz.js ES module is published as a single file, including its WebAssembly code.
-It exports a function, instance, which encapsulates decoding the WebAssembly code and instantiating the WebAssembly and Emscripten modules.
-This returns a promise that resolves to an instance of the Viz
+Viz.js exports a function, instance, which encapsulates decoding the WebAssembly code and instantiating the WebAssembly and Emscripten modules.
+This returns a promise that resolves to an instance of the Viz class, which provides methods for rendering graphs.

-import { instance } from "@viz-js/viz";
+import * as Viz from "@viz-js/viz";

-instance().then(viz => {
+Viz.instance().then(viz => {

 const svg = viz.renderSVGElement("digraph { a -> b }");